 Beyond the formalities of governance, realities on the ground reveal the inability of the United States to fulfill its obligations to its colonial subjects.
 Duke quickly learns that American Samoa is not the “paradise” he imagined as he has to shepherd the colony through a series of natural disasters including a locust plague, brush fires, hurricanes, famine, flooding, and volcanoes.
 Most famously, the colony is hit by a snowstorm, a gag that Trudeau resurrected in 1999 when Mark and Chase went to America Samoa to get married.
 The American response to those disasters reveals the extent to which the United states is unable and unwilling to effectively administer its colonies.
 When Duke reaches out to Washington for the aid that American Samoans desperately need, all they send him is some Peace Corps math teachers.
 (America’s purposeful blindness to the welfare of its colonized populace continues to shape its style of imperial governance 45 years after Duke left American Samoa: the distance between Donald Trump’s total disregard for the people of Puerto Rico in the wake of Hurricane Maria and Duke’s incoherent responses to the disasters that occurred under his watch is much closer than many Americans would like to acknowledge.)

 Duke’s tenure as governor of American Samoa reveals how America’s disavowal of its imperialist character allows it to avoid the responsibilities that accompany colonialist rule.
 Could anything be more irresponsible, after all, than putting Duke in charge of the well-being of a population that looks to the United States to ensure order and stability?
 Alongside the ambiguities of American imperialism, Duke’s reaction to the string of disasters that befall the colony bring to the fore his fundamental corruption.
 When Duke assess the damage from a volcanic eruption, he laments the plants in his garden that were killed – “the roses, the petunias, the begonias, some sensational orchids and African violets that just knocked your eyes out” – but the fact that “a damn fine gardener” died in the incident is merely an afterthought.
-Next time on the Duke Chronicles, we’ll look at more examples of Duke’s corruption and malfeasance, the state of the American empire in the wake of defeat in Vietnam, and Hunter Thompson’s own writing about America’s Pacific Island colonies.
+Next time on the Duke Chronicles, we’ll look at more examples of Duke’s corruption and malfeasance and the state of the American empire in the wake of defeat in Vietnam.

 1 George Steinmetz, “Return to Empire: The New U.S. Imperialism in Comparative Historical Perspective,” Sociological Theory 23, no. 4 (2005): 339–67.